– stories from the field

 second edition out now

-Ferenji – stories from the field by Helena Mulkerns, the revised 2nd edition of the Book Awards-shortlisted title, is a themed short fiction collection about civilians in conflict and post-conflict zones.
+Ferenji – stories from the field by Helena Mulkerns, originally published by Doire Press, an award-winning publishing house in Galway, is now available with international distribution in a second edition.
+The title, which was shortlisted for the Irish Book Awards, is a themed short fiction collection about civilians in conflict and post-conflict zones.

 From ancient Arabic, the term Ferenji means ‘foreigners’ and exists today in countries from Ethiopia to Vietnam.
 Ferenji depicts life in the field with pathos, dark field humour and satire, lending a passionate civilian voice to the new genre of contemporary post-conflict literature.